Exabyte-io/esse/README.md

 ### Schema

 The schema directory contains the schemas specifying the rules to structure materials-related data.
-In order to apply object-oriented design principals, a set of basic schemas are defined to facilitate the schema modularity.
+In order to apply object-oriented design principals, a set of core schemas, outlined below are defined to facilitate the schema modularity.

 #### Primitive